uber/SwiftCodeSan/README.md

 ```
 ./SwiftCodeSan --files-to-modules [file_to_module_list] --remove-deadcode --in-place
 ```
 The `file_to_module_list` contains a map of source file paths to corresponding module names.
-Other input options are `--remove-unused-imports` and `--remove-public`.
+Other input options are `--remove-unused-imports` and `--update-access-levels`.
 If `--in-place` is set, files will be modified directly.

 Use --help to see the complete list of argument options.